- How do I get started?

 3. What will a counselor do for me?

 You can call 619 388 3540 or visit the Counseling office Room A110, to set up an appointment with a counselor.
 You may also set up an appointment online via this website.
-You must have all your transcripts and assessment score on file and evaluated before you will be given a counseling appointment for an educational planning.
-If your appointment is for career or personal you must say so when making the appointment.
+You must have all your transcripts and assessment score on file and evaluated before you will be given a counseling appointment for an educational plan.
+If your appointment is for career or personal counseling you must say so when making the appointment.
 Understand that if your appointment is a career appointment or personal appointment, generating an education plan will not always be possible with missing transcripts.
 It is recommended that you see a counselor at least once a semester.